Mario Markus Prize

 Gunar Peters)

-The prize-winning team consisting of Dr. Johann Ostmeyer, Christoph Schürmann and Prof. Dr. Carsten Urbach received the Mario Markus Prize for their scientific work on the flight behavior of beer mats.
-The German Chemical Society honors outstanding scientific work with a playful character.
-The awardee convinced the jury with their unconventional approach and were honored on December 6, 2022 in Frankfurt am Main.
+The award-winning team consisting of Dr. Johann Ostmeyer, Christoph Schürmann and Prof. Dr. Carsten Urbach received the Mario Markus Prize for her scientific work on the flight behavior of beer mats.
+The Society of German Chemists honors outstanding scientific work with a playful character.
+The winners impressed the jury with their unconventional approach and were honored on December 6, 2022 in Frankfurt am Main.

 Mario Markus